ALapinskas/jsge/README.md

 # Javascript Game Engine

 This engine was designed to simplify creating games on javascript. \
-No external libraries are used for drawing, no TypeScript, and it is easy to use and debug. \
+No external libraries are used for drawing, no TypeScript, no cycle dependencies, strict OOP structure, it is easy to use and debug. \
 ![Alt text](Debug.gif?raw=true "Title")

 ### Advantages: